oitofelix/dragopkg/specification.md

-## Royalty and Their People --- The System-Administrator and Common Users ##
+### Royalty and Their People --- The System-Administrator and Common Users

-        "...
-Indeed, but my power is conceived to serve my people, not to cause pain by injure of their liberty."
+> ...
+Indeed, but my power is conceived to serve my people, not
+> to cause pain by injure of their liberty.
+>
-	                             -- Kirlimim, the righteous king
+> --- Kirlimim, the righteous king

 DragoPKG distinguishes between two main operation modes to perform persistent actions: system-wide and user-based.
 This distinction is